kikuchiyo/device_connection_en/secretbased_authentication.md

 ## Device Activation Mode and Device Status

 Devices created for the first time on the EnOS platform are enabled but not activated by default; they are waiting to be activated.
-Devices can be activated in two ways: dynamic activation, and static activation.
+Devices can be activated in the _dynamic_ or _static_ mode.
 - **Dynamic Activation**: The process of dynamic activation is as follows:
   1. When trying to connect for the first time, the device will carry the `ProductKey`, `ProductSecret`, and `DeviceKey` to request for activation.
 If the authentication is successful, a `DeviceSecret` will be returned to the device.
   2. The device tries to log in using the `ProductKey`, `DeviceKey`, and `DeviceSecret`.
-  3. Once the device is successfully logged in, its status will change from **Inactive** to **Online**.
-The device will now be able to send data.
-If no data is sent within a certain period of time, the status of the device will change to **Offline**.
+  3. Once the device successfully logs in, its status will change from **Inactive** to **Online**.
+The device will then be able to send telemetry.
+If no telemetry is sent within a certain period of time, the status of the device will change to **Offline**.

   To use dynamic activation, you will need to enable **Dynamic Activation** in the product configuration.